InnerSourceCommons/InnerSourcePatterns/include-product-owners.md

 * Product owners factor in InnerSource so they reach their KPIs more efficiently.

 ### Known instance
-* PayPal is looking into finding a search solution for their project agora.
-They found team using older tech: solr (pulled down different sources and searched them independently); decided to use elasticsearch.
-By approaching this team, discovered they would like to use elasticsearch.
-In that case, this team had a huge amount of code and it was unsupportable.
+* PayPal is looking into finding a search solution for their project Agora.
+They are collaborating with other teams pursuing a similar mission, eliminating redundancy and inefficiency regarding effort and tools.
-* No redundant efforts.
-* Previously, Confluence was regarded as the single source of truth; they tried to put everything there and search on it there.
-But they had to de-index search on the large Confluence instance and so search there was not effective.

 ### Authors
 * Silona Bonewald